sunoru/julia-mirror/README.md

 │   │   └── ...                                # Others same as latest/
 │   └── ...
 │── packages
-│   ├── METADATA.jl      # Mirror for the git repository of metadata.
-(For Julia versions before 0.7.)
+│   ├── METADATA.jl      # Mirror for the git repository of metadata (For Julia versions before 0.7)
-│   ├── METADATA.jl.git  # Bare copy for the mirror of metadata.
+│   ├── METADATA.jl.git  # Bare copy for the mirror of metadata
 │   ├── RandomNumbers  # Packages (named without `.jl`)
+│   │   ├── General  # Folder with a name where the package is registered │   │   │   ├── RandomNumbers-v0.1.1.tar.gz         # Zip files for releases
+│   │   │   ├── RandomNumbers-v0.1.1.tar.gz.sha256  # Checksum
-│   │   ├── RandomNumbers-0.1.1.zip   # Zip files for releases which contain git info for depth of 1
+│   │   │   ├── RandomNumbers-v0.1.1.git            # Git info for depth of 1 (a shallow clone).
+Deprecated.
-│   │   ├── RandomNumbers-latest.zip  # if --latest-packages is set
+│   │   │   ├── RandomNumbers-latest.tar.gz         # if --latest-packages is set
+│   │   │   └── ...
 │   │   └── ...
 │   └── ...
 └── registries
-    │── General      # General registry for Pkg.jl (For Julia versions from 0.7)
+    ├── General      # General registry for Pkg.jl (For Julia versions from 0.7)
+    │   ├── A  # Alphabetically named folders
+    │   ├── B
+    │   ├── ...
+    │   ├── R
+    │   │   ├── RandomNumbers
+    │   │   │   ├── Package.toml   # Basic information of the package
+    │   │   │   ├── Versions.toml  # List versions of the package
+    │   │   │   ├── Deps.toml      # Dependencies of each version
+    │   │   │   ├── Compat.toml    # Compatibility of each version
+    │   │   │   └── releases       # Symbolic link to the package folder above
+    │   │   └── ...
+    │   └── ...
     └── General.git  # Bare copy for the mirror of general registry
 ```